 Congratulations!
 You’ve found the ultimate guide for installing solar power in Nunavut!

-Nunavut is currently ranked the #11 province/territory in the country for installing a solar power system, but scores as the best province/territory for utility-related factors.
+Nunavut is currently ranked the #2 province/territory in the country for installing a solar power system, scoring high for utility factors and current cash incentive programs.

 This page contains all relevant information about installing solar in Nunavut including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.